jasonkuhrt/maglev/docs/architecture/effect-gel-integration.md

 ## Overview

-This project uses **Effect-TS** for type-safe functional programming and **Gel** (EdgeDB) for the database layer.
+This project uses **Effect-TS** for type-safe functional programming and **Gel** for the database layer.
 This document explains the architectural decisions, type flows, and integration patterns.

 ## Stack Decision